JOJ0/discodos/sphinx/source/CONTRIBUTION.md

 Some command wrappers should have been installed.
 Verify if they exist:

 ```
-which disco
+which dsc
 which discosync
 ```

 If `which` didn't find those commands, make sure your $PATH environment variable contains the path the wrappers where installed to.
 Usually this is `~/.local/bin/`

-_Note: On Debian-based systems there might be a file `/usr/bin/disco` on your system already provided by package mono-devel, thus depending on the order of paths in `$PATH`, `/usr/bin/disco` might be found before the DiscoDOS wrapper.
+_Note: On Debian-based systems there might be a file `/usr/bin/dsc` on your system already provided by package mono-devel, thus depending on the order of paths in `$PATH`, `/usr/bin/dsc` might be found before the DiscoDOS wrapper.
 Change `$PATH` to first search in `~/.local/bin` (export it in `.zshrc`, `.bashrc` or whatever shell you are using)_

 Launch DiscoDOS' main command:

-`disco`
+`dsc`

-On first launch, `disco` will create a configuration file for you.
+On first launch, `dsc` will create a configuration file for you.
 To access your Discogs collection, an access token has to be generated and put into the file.
 Follow the steps in chapter [Configure Discogs API access](INSTALLATION.md#configure-discogs-api-access), then come back here!

 Now that you've put the token into the configuration file, DiscoDOS completes setup by creating a local database (the DiscoBASE).